Skip to main content

 Regex: [\s\t\n]+$

-Using the + in the regular expression means there will be a match even if spaces, tabs, or newlines are more than one.
+Using the + in the regular expression, there will be a match even if there is more than one space, tab, or new line.
 The $ sign denotes the end of the string.
 If you apply it to both the source and the translation text, then the following can happen:

 • No error will be returned if the source and translation text contain a space at the end.